PERM Labor Certification: Process, Timeline, How-to Apply, & Fees

 What is PERM Labor Certification?

-PERM is essentially the first step in the process of applying for employment-based lawful permanent residency (green card).
-The objective of PERM is to defend U.S. workers and the job market.
-This means that the process was created to ensure that foreign workers are not filling the positions that could otherwise be filled by qualified U.S. workers.
+PERM is the first step in the process of applying for most employment-based lawful permanent residency (green card) applications.
+The objective of PERM is to protect U.S. workers and the job market.
+In other words, this process was created to ensure that foreign workers are not filling the positions that could otherwise be filled by qualified U.S. workers.

-The PERM applicant must submit a comprehensive application to the Department of Labor in order to demonstrate how his/her exceptional skills cannot be duplicated by an available U.S. worker.
-Unlike the EB-1 First Preference Visa, the EB-2 and EB-3 both require the applicant to obtain a PERM Labor Certification before applying for the employment-based immigrant visa.
+Unlike the EB-1 First Preference Visa, the EB-2 and EB-3 both require the employer to obtain a PERM Labor Certification for the green card applicant before applying for the employment-based immigrant visa.

 The PERM Labor Certification for EB-2 Visa may be waived with the National Interest Waiver (NIW) if the applicant provides evidence that the employment would further the national interest of the United States.